 Wealth Transfer with Life Insurance

 Let’s compare the same inheritance passed through two different vehicles.

-If you inherited your Uncle Jack’s brokerage account worth $10 million, that $10 million really wouldn’t be $10 million once you get past estate taxes.
-It may only be half that amount.
+If you inherited your Uncle Jack’s brokerage account worth $10 million, that $10 million really wouldn’t be $10 million once you get past estate taxes depending on the sixe of his total estate.
+It may only be half that amount if you consider federal Estate taxes and state inheritance and estate taxes.
 You may also wait months, possibly years, to see that money if the estate is complex and thoroughly scrutinized by the court.
 Your inheritance would certainly lose some luster after going through the lengthy and expensive probate process.

 You would be much better off if you inherited $10 million as the beneficiary of an irrevocable life insurance trust (ILIT).
 The money would pass outside of Jack’s estate, completely removing those proceeds from the nasty (40%) federal estate tax as well as any state death or inheritance taxes that may apply.